Browsing Tag

 Take a “nature break” from your touring and visit green spaces like Madrid’s El Retiro Park.

-Be sure to leave plenty of time for wandering around your chosen destination(s) and making discoveries of your own.
+A detailed itinerary is really helpful to stay organized, but be sure to leave plenty of time for wandering around your chosen destination(s) and making discoveries of your own.
 Every city has hidden treasures, beautiful parks to explore, and small museums where you won’t fight the crowds.
 Rome and Paris both have city-run museums that are free to visit and are rarely crowded!
 Don’t try to see everything– take your time and focus on a few highlights.

 Bring the Right Credit Cards